Stay Awake Side Effects

 Generic Name: caffeine

-Note: This document contains side effect information about caffeine.
-Some of the dosage forms listed on this page may not apply to the brand name Stay Awake.
+Note: This page contains side effects data for the generic drug caffeine.
+It is possible that some of the dosage forms included below may not apply to the brand name Stay Awake.

 For the Consumer